EESSI/docs/docs/support.md

 ## How to report a problem or ask a question

 If you have a GitLab account you can submit your problems or questions on the following GitLab repo, https://gitlab.com/eessi/support.
+Please use one of the provided templates when submitting an issue.

 You can also submit your issues or send in questions via our e-mail address `support (@) eessi.io`.
 When you send us an email, please provide us with as much information as possible on the issue that you are having.